ansible/ansible/docs/docsite/rst/plugins/inventory.rst

    :local:
    :depth: 2

-Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either via the ``-i /path/to/file`` and/or ``-i 'host1, host2'`` command line parameters or from other configuration sources.
+Inventory plugins allow users to point at data sources to compile the inventory of hosts that Ansible uses to target tasks, either using the ``-i /path/to/file`` and/or ``-i 'host1, host2'`` command line parameters or from other configuration sources.

 .. _enabling_inventory: